How to Send and Receive Bitcoin Securely

 If you are fiercely protective of your crypto assets, a separate wallet — not a platform’s custodial one — may be best for you.
 As to the difference between software and hardware, it may come down to preference and ease of use.

 Software wallets, especially mobile ones, tend to be very simple to use.
 And if making many rapid transactions is important, software wallets may give you an edge.
-If you make infrequent transactions and/or care more about safely storing your cryptocurrencies, the super-secure nature of hardware wallets may be appealing.
+If you make infrequent transactions and/or care more about safely storing your cryptocurrencies offline, the extra security nature of hardware wallets may be appealing.

 But regardless of type, crypto wallets, like Trust Wallet, make sending and receiving Bitcoin super easy.

 It is possible to send or receive Bitcoin securely without a crypto wallet as many exchanges will allow exchange-to-exchange transfer of BTC.
 Crypto payment services and crypto platform apps may also enable sending and receiving without a separate wallet.
-Check your crypto platform or preferred crypto payment service to see what it offers.
+Check your crypto platform or preferred crypto payment service to see what they offer.

 1. In your crypto wallet, choose “send” and enter the address you want to send the Bitcoin.